Skip to the main content.

 A co-founder can be the key to taking your startup to the next level.
 However, finding the right person is never easy.

-Before you embark on your search for a co-founder, make sure you’re clear on what kind of person would complement your skills and experience.
+Before you embark on your search for a co-founder, make sure you’re 100% clear about the person you need to complement your skills and experience.
 And be ready to ask the tough questions.

 Co-founder conflict: the pitfalls and how to avoid them